• Skip to main content

 • Premature aging

-MeRT treatment is a process that uses a qEEG to locate exactly where dysregulation is occurring in the brain, regardless of the condition.
-Once identified, an individualized treatment plan is prescribed, and therapy is administered using TMS (transcranial magnetic stimulation).
-This is an effective treatment for many disorders associated with the brain, however, it is also important to address other issues which affect both overall health and brain health.
+MeRT treatment uses qEEG to pinpoint where dysregulation is occurring in the brain, regardless of the condition.
+Once that is identified, an individualized treatment plan is created, and therapy is delivered using TMS (transcranial magnetic stimulation).
+This is the treatment we provide at our clinic, and it is effective for many brain-related conditions.

-If Dr. Miller believes that you may benefit from further testing to help to optimize your brain health and the effectiveness of MeRT treatment, he will provide you with a referral so that all aspects of your mental health can be addressed.
+Nutrition is one of the most important influences on health, and factors such as genetics, sleep, exercise, and stress management also play significant roles.
+These are not services we perform in our office.
+Instead, if Dr. Miller believes that further testing could help optimize your brain health and the effectiveness of your MeRT treatment, he will refer you to a trusted functional medicine provider so that these aspects of your health can be addressed.

-Many people with brain dysregulation can also experience problems with:
+People with brain dysregulation can also experience challenges such as:

 • Insomnia